-We're a coalition advocating for the introduction of ecotoxicity warnings on cigarette packs, to put an end on inappropriate littering.
+We're a coalition advocating for the introduction of ecotoxicity warnings on cigarette packs, helping put an end to toxic littering.

 The European Commission's Directorate-General for Fisheries and Maritime Affairs (DG MARE) has selected the "Filter the Future" coalition from a pool of candidate projects across Europe for its contribution to improving the health of the world's oceans and the well-being of coastal communities.